 In other words, change can be good!

-Trinity Health’s Healthcare Campus and Medical District (HCMD) consists of the new Trinity Hospital and Medical Office Building (MOB) and is scheduled to open in late April.
+Trinity Health’s Healthcare Campus and Medical District (HCMD) consists of the new Trinity Hospital and Medical Office Building (MOB) and is scheduled to open in Spring 2023.
 The MOB sits to the north of the hospital and will soon be home to over 60 providers formerly located in various clinics.
 Practices relocating to the MOB were chosen based on providers who required access to surgery and inpatient locations in the hospital.
 Corridors connecting corresponding MOB and hospital departments ensure quick, efficient movement between buildings.
-For example, all Ob/Gyns are relocating to the third floor of the MOB, which is connected to Women’s & Children’s Services – located on the third floor of the
+For example, all Ob/Gyns are relocating to the third floor of the MOB, which is connected to Women’s & Children’s Services – located on the third floor of the hospital.

 Arrival Time vs. Appointment Time